alvani-analyticsdata/Online-Retail-Sales-Analysis/README.md

 - How does revenue change over time?
 - Which products generate the most revenue?
 - Which countries contribute the most revenue?

+## Key Insights
+- Revenue shows clear monthly trends with peak periods.
+- A small number of products generate a large share of total revenue.
+- The UK contributes the highest revenue among all countries.